Table Of Contents

 7 Portes

 A classic.
 Little more can be added.
-A place full of history and traditional recipes.
-A treat for at least once in your Barcelona life.
-Parellada rice, its hallmark, is a Senyoret rice (with peeled shrimp and seafood) with denomination of origin that has been tasted by many generations of illustrious and not so illustrious Barcelonians.
+A place full of history and lifelong recipes.
+A whim for at least once in your Barcelona life.
+The Parellada rice, its hallmark, is a Senyoret rice (with peeled shrimps and shellfish) with denomination of origin that many generations of illustrious and not so illustrious Barcelonians have tasted.

-Its seats, all crowned with a plaque that reminds us which famous person once sat there (Che, Robert De Niro… you decide) are just a sample of the centuries of history that a place with almost 200 years of life accumulates.
+Its seats, all crowned with a plaque that recalls which famous person once sat there (Che, Robert De Niro… you decide) are just a sample of the centuries of history that accumulates a place with almost 200 years of life.

 📍 Passeig d’Isabel II, 14